-NAT FIREWALLS
+NAT BOXES

-A peer on the internet cannot be directly messaged because the NAT firewall blocks incoming communication.
+Many computers lack a direct internet connection and are forced to take the initiative in communication.
+Computers on the internet are 64% of times connected to a NAT box in a local network that connects the computers in the local network to the internet.
+Figure 3.1 gives an overview of such a local network with a NAT box.
+A peer in a local network cannot be directly messaged by peers on the internet because the NAT box blocks incoming communication.
 Network Address Translation (NAT) is designed for the client-server model and not for a P2P network.
-Figure 3.1 gives an overview of the NAT protocol.
 64% of the computers connected to the internet do Network Address Translation (NAT) to hide the IP and port combination of computers from a local network to the internet.
-In the figure are the IP addresses and ports of the local peers 1,2 and 3 hidden from the peer on the internet with the NAT box.
+[23] In figure 3.1 are the IP addresses and ports of the local peers 1,2 and 3 hidden from the peer on the internet with the NAT box.
 The NAT box has two IP addresses.
 One is available for the local network and one for the internet.
-The peer on the internet only communicates with the NAT box and the NAT box translates the IP,port combination to a peer from the local network.
+The peer on the internet only communicates with the NAT box with the address available for the internet and the NAT box translates the IP, port combination to an IP, port combination of a peer from the local network.
 The peer on the internet cannot distinguish between the three local peers if it wants to address one of the local peers and send messages to it.
-Therefore the local peers always have to act as clients and initiate the connection.
-The NAT box identifies and remembers the peer that initiated the connection and makes the translation for the peer on the internet that gives a response to the NAT box.
+Therefore the peers in the local network always have to act as clients and initiate the connection.
+The NAT box identifies and remembers the peer that initiated the connection and makes the translation for the peer on the internet when a response is given to the NAT box.
 The peer on the internet can never initiate a connection and is forced in the server-role.
-[23] [24] [25]
+[24] [25]